-David H. Mowry has served as a director since February 2017.
-From July 2019 until April 2023, Mr. Mowry served as the Chief Executive Officer of Cutera, Inc., a leading provider of energy-based aesthetic systems for physicians and other qualified practitioners worldwide.
-Prior to joining Cutera in July 2019, Mr. Mowry served, since May 2016, as President and Chief Executive Officer, as well as a member of the Board of Directors, of Vyaire Medical, a global leader in the respiratory diagnostics, ventilation, and anesthesia delivery and patient monitoring market segments.
+David H. Mowry has served as a director since February 2017 and currently serves on the Breg, Inc. Board of Directors, joining in December 2023.
+Mr. Mowry most recently served as Chief Executive Officer of Cutera, Inc., a leading provider of energy-based aesthetic systems, before retiring in April 2023.
+Before joining Cutera in July 2019, Mr. Mowry served as President, Chief Executive Officer, and a member of the Board of Directors of Vyaire Medical, a global leader in the respiratory diagnostics, ventilation, anesthesia delivery, and patient monitoring market segments.
 Prior to his assignment at Vyaire, Mr. Mowry served from October 2015 to May 2016 as Executive Vice President and Chief Operating Officer and member of the Board of Directors of Wright Medical Group N.V., a global medical device company focused on extremities and biologics products, and during this time period he was also a member of the Board of Directors of EndoChoice Holdings, Inc., a company focused on the manufacturing and commercialization of platform technologies relating to the treatment of gastrointestinal conditions.
 Prior to Mr. Mowry's assignment at Wright Medical Group, he served as President and Chief Executive Officer and member of the Board of Directors of Tornier N.V. from February 2013 until October 2015, at which time Tornier and Wright Medical Group merged, and prior to that, as Chief Operating Officer of Tornier from 2011 to 2013.
 Within the spine industry, Mr. Mowry served as Vice President of Operations and Logistics at Zimmer Spine from February 2002 until October 2006.
-Mr. Mowry has held executive leadership positions over his 30-year medical device career at Covidien plc, ev3, Inc. and Zimmer.
+Mr. Mowry has held executive leadership positions over his 30-year medical device career at Covidien plc, ev3, Inc., and Zimmer.
 Mr. Mowry received a B.S. degree in Engineering from the United States Military Academy at West Point.